talla-ui/talla-ui/llms-overview.md

 	// ... configure options here, e.g. theme colors
 });

-// Add an activity to the app, activate it right away (see below) app.addActivity(new FooActivity(), true);
+// Add an activity to the app's root activity router, and activate it app.addActivity(new FooActivity(), true);
 ```